CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

 # **Exercise 3: Create Host Pool from Azure Portal**

 Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop environment.
-Each host pool contains Application groupS that users can interact with, as they would be on a physical desktop.
+Each host pool contains Application groups that users can interact with, as they would be on a physical desktop.

 ### **Task 1: Create Host pool**

-In this exercise we will be creating a host pool named *WVD-HP-01* of pooled type and add two session hosts (virtual machines) i.e. *WVD-HP01-SH-0* and *WVD-HP01-SH-01*  then register them under a new workspace named *WVD-WS-01*.
+In this exercise, we will be creating a host pool named *WVD-HP-01* of pooled type, then adding two session hosts (virtual machines) i.e. *WVD-HP01-SH-0* and *WVD-HP01-SH-01*  and registering them under a new workspace named *WVD-WS-01*.

 1. On **Azure portal** search for *Windows Virtual Desktop* in the search bar and select **Windows Virtual Desktop** from the suggestions.

    ![ws name.](media/w1.png)

-2. You will be directed towards the Windows Virtual Desktop (hereafter referred as WVD) management window.
+2. You will get directed towards the Windows Virtual Desktop (hereafter referred to as WVD) management window.

    ![ws name.](media/64.png)

 3. Now select **Host pools** under **Manage** blade and then click on **+ Add** to add new Host Pool.

    ![ws name.](media/z.png)

-4. Creating a Host Pool is divided into multiple sections.
-The first one is the Basic section.
-All the fields in this section are explained below along with the values:
+4. In this step, we will provide the details required to create a Host Pool.
+For your convenience, this step is divided into two sections as follows:

  **A.** **Project Details –** Defines the environment